chunlaw/blog/_posts/2023-09-13-Publishing a Python Package.md

 ## 6. OPTIONAL - Testing

 The `testing.py` is used to examine the correctness of the package.
-Content is as below
+Content is as below,

 ```python
 from cantoroman import Cantonese